AndreasKlophmann/k8s-workshop/4-deploy-app.md

 ## 3. Deploy application

 To deploy our app we will create what is known as a Deployment in kubernetes.
-In a Deployment (represented by a yaml file) we describe a desired state for our application, and the deployment controller will make it so.
+In a Deployment (represented by a yaml manifest file) we describe a desired state for our application, and the deployment controller will make it so.
 The only thing we need to do is to instruct it to apply it for us using `kubectl apply -f deployment.yaml`